RGarrett93/homeassistant-lightwave-smart/README.md

 3. Click the "+" in the bottom right
 4. Choose "Lightwave Smart"
 5. Enter username and password
-6. This should automatically find all your devices
+6. This should automatically find all your devices (note initially only the hub may show, if you navigate back to the overview all your devices should appear there within a few seconds)

 ## Usage
-Once configured this should then automatically add all switches, lights, thermostats, blinds/covers, sensors and energy monitors that are configured in your Lightwave app.
+Once configured this should then automatically add all switches, lights, thermostats, TRVs, blinds/covers, sensors, wirefrees and energy monitors that are configured in your Lightwave app.
 If you add a new device you will need to restart Home Assistant, or remove and re-add the integration.

 Various sensor entities (including power consumption) and controls for the button lock and status LED are exposed within the corresponding entities.